Go to content

 Insurances and Health

-For more information about social security, repatriation insurance and the medical cover you need to cover your medical expenses, visit the EURAXESS website or contact the Welcome Centre for International Researchers: accueil.chercheurs@u-bordeaux.fr.
+For more information about social security, repatriation insurance and the medical coverage you need to cover your medical expenses, visit the EURAXESS website or contact the Welcome Centre for International Researchers: accueil.chercheurs@u-bordeaux.fr.

 And don't forget to take out home insurance, civil liability insurance, car/motorcycle insurance, etc.